ramblingpixels/fancode/README.md

 - Search bar
 - Responsiveness
 - All movie info specified in assignment requirements
-- Smooth scrolling when user scrolls down

-### Not Implemented

-- Smooth scrolling when user scrolls up due to fetch delay
+- Smooth scrolling when user scrolls up or down (slight jitter when scrolling upwards due to fetch delay)